The Sophistication of the Devil

 This man seeks a light that does not exist.
 He will continue to strive for something he can never achieve.
 He is familiar with scripture, but doesn’t know Truth.
 Like his teeth in the dream, without the bread of Life he will lose his life.

-When my appointment was over I thought of the verse in Revelations 13:50-51: “The angels will come and separate the wicked people from the righteous, throwing the wicked into the fiery furnace, where there will be weeping and gnashing of teeth.”
+When my appointment was over I thought of the verse in Revelation 13:50-51: “The angels will come and separate the wicked people from the righteous, throwing the wicked into the fiery furnace, where there will be weeping and gnashing of teeth.”

 I believe if God had wanted me to share this verse I would have remembered it and known to do so.
 Instead, this stranger needed to hear that there is only one God, one Light, and his name is Jesus.